John Angus Campbell

-John Angus Campbell (born March 10, 1942) is a retired American professor of communication and rhetoric at University of Memphis who argues that the religious idea of intelligent design should be mentioned in schools when teaching Darwin's theory of evolution.
+John Angus Campbell (born March 10, 1942) is an American former professor of communication and rhetoric at the University of Memphis who argues that the religious idea of intelligent design should be mentioned in schools when teaching Darwin's theory of evolution.
 He was a fellow of the Center for Science and Culture (CSC), the subsidiary promoting creationism of the Discovery Institute, a Seattle-based conservative think tank; he became a fellow of the Discovery Institute in 1995.
 He was a fellow in communications of the now-defunct International Society for Complexity, Information, and Design (ISCID), whose tagline was "retraining the scientific imagination to see purpose in nature".

 Personal life

 On March 10, 1942, he was born in Portland, Oregon.
 He continued to be raised in the Pacific Northwest.

 He was a member of the Cub Scouts and Boy Scouts in Oregon, receiving the Eagle Scout award and becoming a member of the Order of the Arrow.
 In 1960, he worked for the Forest Service, doing "minor surveying and major brush whacking".
 From 1960 to 1968, he did various door-to-door sales in Oregon and Northern California.

+After high school, Campbell graduated from Portland State University with a Bachelor of Science in communications in 1964.
+He then pursued graduate studies at the University of Pittsburgh, where he worked as a teaching assistant and earned an M.A. in communications and a Ph.D. in communications in 1968.

 In 1982, he married Brooke Quigley.
 In 1990, they bought property in North Mason; after he retired in 2005, he moved to Belfair.

 From 2000 to 2005, he was a board member of the YMCA in Memphis, TN.
 In 2007, he was a member of the Citizens Committee for the Establishment of Mason County Hospital District 2 in Belfair, WA.